behrica/opencpu-clj/README.md

 Attention: This is not possible to do with all R functions.
 Some function result cannot be converted to Json by the OpenCPU server, and some json coming back cannot be converted to a Clojure datastructure.

-So in contrary to the "general" style, which always succeeds (given th parameter are ok, so R can do the call successfully), the Json style might fail to marshall the result back from the server.
+So in contrary to the "general" style, which always succeeds (given the parameter are ok, so R can do the call successfully), the Json style might fail to marshall the result back from the server.

 ````Clojure